DavidWells/microbundle-cjs-default-export-fix/README.md

 # Microbundle example to preserve normal default export in CJS

-> TLDR - CJS build separately with different file that uses Object.assign to make the default import work
+> TLDR - Use Object.assign for CJS build to make the default import work in require()

 ```diff
 - const defaultFunc = require('my-package').default